When It’s More Than Just Teen Angst

 The CDC also says that among adolescents aged 12 to 17, 4.7 percent have partaken in illicit drug use in the past year, with 4.2 percent identified as having alcohol abuse disorder.
 “Suicide, which can result from the interaction of mental disorders and other factors, was the second leading cause of death among adolescents aged 12 to 17 years in 2010,” the CDC says.

-“Research shows that half of all lifetime cases of mental illness begin by age 14,” the National Institutes of Mental Health says.
+According to the National Institutes of Mental Health, research shows that half of all lifetime cases of mental illness begin by age 14.

 So how do you know when your child’s behavior needs more attention and help?
 And what should you do?

 So that eye-rolling, that insistence on being dropped off and not walked in someplace—all of it is fairly normal.
-“They get more embarrassed to be around parents,” Teemant explains.
-“They struggle to manage time—they may have problems managing time on the computer or the phone.
-These things are normal.
+“They get more embarrassed to be around parents,” Webb explains. ““Don’t take it personally.
+It all comes from a need to have their own identity that isn’t reliant on their parents.”

 If you are concerned, NIMH recommends reaching out to your child’s primary care doctor as a first step.